oVirt/ovirt-site/source/feature/ha-vm-reservation.html.md

 This feature mainly implemented by the engine, the engine will need to monitor the hosts in each cluster, for each host the engine will check if:
 1. In case of a failover, is there another host in the cluster to take its place.
-2. If (1) is false, then check for available hosts that together will take all the HA VMs from the problematic Host(the VMs will be scattered over the cluster).
+2. If (1) is false, then check for available hosts that together will take all the HA VMs from the problematic host(the VMs will be scattered over the cluster).
  To establish a list of potential candidates, we will keep track on two main criterias: RAM and CPU.
 For (1), the engine will need to check that there is at least one Host who meet the criteria:
-RAM: making sure a potential Host has a satisfactory amount of RAM(larger then the current RAM usage in the Host).
+RAM: making sure a potential Host has a satisfactory amount of RAM(larger than the current RAM usage in the Host).
 CPU: TBD

-For (2), the engine will need to walk through each HA VM in the host and foe each VM:
+For (2), the engine will need to walk through each HA VM in the host and for each VM:
-RAM: making sure a potential Host has a satisfactory amount of RAM(larger then the current RAM usage of the VM).
+RAM: making sure a potential host has a satisfactory amount of RAM(larger than the current RAM usage of the VM).
 CPU:TBD

 In case a potential host/hosts were not found for (1) and (2) and the feature is switched on, an Alert will be triggered.